Cobra (manga): Publication

 The manga series was only partially released in the United States by Viz Communications in 1990 in a series of twelve books.
 This English-language publication covered the origin story and the Royal Sisters' saga, with dialogue adapted by the American comic book writer Marv Wolfman and published under Viz Communications' Viz Select Comics line.
-In 2015 Creek & River released the complete manga in the US in a 15-volume full-color Kindle edition.
+In 2015, Creek & River released the complete full-color CG sequel series alongside full-color CG remakes of select story arcs from the original manga in the US in a 15-volume full-color Kindle edition.
 The complete manga was printed in several other countries.
 In France, the manga was first published by Dynamic Visions, and later reprinted by Taifu Comics.
 Its first volume was released in the 1990s Brazil by Dealer, being one of the first manga to be published in the country.
 The manga was also published in Italy by Play Press, in Taiwan by Tong Li, in Hong Kong by Culturecom, and in Thailand by Vibulkij.